Campus Events Funding

 |Post-Event Evaluation Form||Evaluation Form|

 All applications must be submitted online.
-The Office of Student Engagement & Campus Programs will not accept paper submissions.
+Student Engagement & Campus Programs will not accept paper submissions.

 Campus Events Funding Committee reserves the right to table any application and follow up to request more detailed information.